-Prerequisite(s): CIS 185 with a grade of C or better and CIS 129 or CIS 130 with a grade of C or better.
+Prerequisite(s): CIS 185 and either CIS 129 or CIS 130.

 Provides learning opportunities in web authoring.
 Emphasis is placed on cohesive web design and web authoring environments.
-Use and management of text, graphics, video, audio, hyperlinks, and other web elements is covered.
-Also covered is the use of cascading style sheets and java script to create dynamic, interactive web pages.
+Use and management of text, graphics, video, audio hyperlinks, and other web elements are also covered.
+Also covered is the use of cascading style sheets and JavaScript to create dynamic, interactive web pages.